hfsasu/Backmasking/README.md

 # SoundClipBackmasking
 Hafsa Alaparmak
 04/29/2023

+# Table of Contents
+1. Introduction
+2. Project Overview
+4. Converting Media Files
+5. Implementation Details

+# Introduction
+This project aims to explore the implementation of Stack Abstract Data Types (ADTs) using both array and linked list structures.
+The primary objective is to create a program that performs sound clip reversal, inspired by the concept of backmasking used in the music and film industry.
+Backmasking involves playing audio tracks backward to reveal hidden messages.

+The project entails the development of a program that reads a sound file in .dat format, and subsequently generates another .dat sound file containing the reversed version of the input file.

+# Project Overview
+The project involves the implementation of two variations of the Stack ADT:
+ArrayStack: This implementation employs an array-based approach to the BackMasking interface.
+ListStack: This implementation utilizes a Linked List structure for the BackMasking interface, also implementing the Iterable interface.
+It utilizes the enhanced for-loop to count the elements in the stack.

+# Converting Media Files
+To facilitate running the program, media files (.wav) need to be converted to the .dat format.
+1. First download homebrew
+2. Make sure sox is installed inside
+3. cd to pathway (cd Desktop)
+4. sox ciphered.wav ciphered.dat to turn .wav files to .dat files
+5. after running the code and getting the reversed files, used sox ciphered.dat cipheredReverse.wav to get the sound files

+# Implementation Details
 -ArrayStack-
 if the first argument as the type of stack is array, this program will run ArrayStack class uses an array to implement the stack